 Let us grant, for example, that the essence of water is its H2O molecular structure.
 If we take an individual molecule of water, it will not have the observable properties we commonly associate with water.
 Moreover, water is more accurately described as containing H2O, OH-, H3O+ and some other less common ions.
 The problem is not that we do not know what the microstructure of water is; the problem is that there is no one microstructure responsible for the observed properties.
 In fact, the observed properties are a result of very complex and ever-changing interactions.
 It is correct to say that the average ratio of atoms of H and O is 2:1 but the observable properties of water do not depend upon this ratio.
 Rather, they depend upon the interactions between the dissociated ions.

 It is far from straightforward to specify what exactly structural similarity amounts to, since this appears to be a matter of degree.
 It is unclear how much microstructural similarity is enough to individuate a natural kind.
 If we are focusing on the nuclear properties of atoms, we can target nuclear charge, where the atomic number—that is, the number of protons in the nucleus—is relevant for establishing a kind, in this case the kind chemical element.
 Alternatively, we can target nuclear mass, and reach a classification into isotopes.
 Isotopes have the same nuclear charge and undergo the same reactions at different rates, but the differences between them can be significant.
-Take the example of isotopes of uranium, uranium-235 and uranium-238.
-Different numbers of neutrons give these isotopes very different properties; one is stable and the other radioactive.
+Take the example of isotopes of uranium: uranium-235 and uranium-238.
+These isotopes differ not only in the number of neutrons, but also in other important properties, for instance, in how radioactive they are.
 Furthermore, take the example of chiral molecules, which have a similar structure but different dispositions due to their components being differently geometrically configured, one being a mirror image of the other.
 The question can be posed as to whether enantiomers—molecules that are mirror images of chiral molecules—form a separate kind according to microstructuralism.